papermerge/documentation/src/User's Manual/user_interface.rst

 .. note:: The name "Commander" is in line with naming scheme of very popular dual panel
     mode applications like `Norton Commander`_, `Total Commander`_ and `Double Commander`_.
-    Obvisouly in |project| context, "Commander" is not a separate application, it is the name "file browser" panel.
+    Obvisouly in |project| context, "Commander" is not a separate application, it is name of the "file browser" panel.

 .. _Viewer: